 Do you need 30 or 50 amp service?
 What will you be running in the camper will help decide this.
 If you will be running one roof A/C, refrigerator and converter most of the time and the microwave periodically, we would recommend at least 30 amp service.
-You may not be able to run the microwave and roof A/C at the same time, but it is easy to adjust the thermostat of the roof A/C so it will not be running while the microwave is.
+You may not be able to run the microwave and roof A/C at the same time, but it is easy to adjust the thermostat of the roof A/C so it is off while the microwave is running.
 Two roof A/Cs will need 50 amp service.
-Please refer to Chapter 8 Electrical System for an amperage consumption chart which will help decide your needs.
-See video at www.keystonerv.com.
+Please refer to page 60 for an amperage consumption chart which will help decide your needs.
+Please be sure to download the "My Keystone" App and/or visit the "Owners" section at www.keystonerv.com where we have supplied you with a variety of resources such as Videos, FAQ's, the DIY program and more to help you Camp Better.